ValveSoftware/SteamVR-for-Linux/README.md

 **This is a development release**.
 It is intended to allow developers to start creating SteamVR content for Linux platforms.
 Limited hardware support is provided.

-**SteamVR and VR apps require a special build of the 64-bit Vulkan loader, which is included in the Steam Runtime**.
-Make sure a system copy of libvulkan isn't being picked up by SteamVR or the games, which might involve disabling STEAM_RUNTIME_PREFER_HOST_LIBRARIES if you have a libvulkan installed on your system.
+**SteamVR and VR apps require at least a 1.0.54 64-bit Vulkan loader, such as the one included in the Steam Runtime**.

 For discussions and questions, please use the SteamVR for Linux forum at http://steamcommunity.com/app/250820/discussions/5/.